Travelling to Tours and getting around

 Tours and the metropolitan area are easily accessible by bike.

-• By 2030, 13 cycle routes will have been completed, covering a total of 350 km throughout the metropolis.
+• By 2030, 13 itineraries will have been completed, covering a total of 350 km throughout the metropolis.

-Self-service bicycles are available in 19 communes of the Métropole:
+Self-service bicycles are available in 19 townships of the Metropolis:

 • 500 classic bikes

-By bus and streetcar with the Fil Bleu network
+By bus and tramway with the Fil Bleu network

-• Fil Bleu, the unique network of the Tours metropolitan area, makes it easy to get around by streetcar and bus 7 days a week,
+• Fil Bleu, the unique network of the Tours metropolitan area, makes it easy to get around by tramway and bus 7 days a week,

 • Night services are provided, with a service for night owls from Thursday to Saturday,

-• 24 or 48-hour and group packages are available to simplify travel.
+• 24 or 48-hour offers and group packages are available to simplify travel.